 Teens can easily become overly stressed with that amount of physical and mental activity going on every day.
 Homework alone is a huge stressor.
 Forget the social expectations and family obligations; some teens have hours of homework to complete every night of the week, including weekends.

-But, just like adults have figured out their coping mechanisms, there are strategies out there to help kids manage their school-related stress.
+But, just like adults have figured out their coping mechanisms, there are strategies out there to help teens manage their school-related stress.

 Social Expectations and Anxieties